EDS-VU/Multivariate-Statistics/README.md

 **Course:** Multivariate Statistics, VU Amsterdam

 ## Overview
-This project builds an automated “song radio” playlist of 20 tracks that are most similar—by audio features—to a given reference song.
+This project builds an automated “song radio” playlist of 20 tracks that are most similar by audio features to a given reference song.
 Using a dataset of 3,090 songs (with standardized measures of danceability, energy, loudness, and tempo), we apply a Gaussian Mixture Model (GMM) to discover clusters of similar tracks and then recommend the top 20 from the same cluster as the reference.

 ## Methodology
 1. **Data Preparation**